redzone-co/infra-cli-tooling/m2m/README.md

 abcdefg...blah..blah
 ```

-5. To verify that the access token returned by Auth0 is valid, you can check it in jwt.io.
+5. To verify that the access token returned by Auth0 is valid, you can paste it into jwt.io.
 It should look like this:

 Header: